 Fix We couldn’t connect to the update service

-So if you’re sure you’re online or connected to the web and you all apps can work with the Internet but you still can’t check for Windows Updates, here are some applicable solutions to address the issue.
+So if you’re sure you’re online or connected to the web and all apps can work with the Internet but you still can’t check for Windows Updates, here are some applicable solutions to address the issue.

-- Open Settings -> Time & Language -> Select Region & Language from options on left.
+- Open Settings -> Time & Language -> Select Region & Language from the options on left.
 Here Verify your Country/Region is correct from the drop-down list.

 - Completely uninstall the antivirus program or any other security program from your system.

 - Start windows into clean boot state and check for updates from settings -> update & security -> windows update and check for updates.
-This will fix the issue, download and install windows updates if any third party application causing the issue.
+This will fix the issue, download and install windows updates if any third-party application causing the issue.

 Change DNS Address

 Domain Name System (DNS) makes it possible for you to open websites and access internet services.
-The DNS directs your computer to access a service, and problems with the DNS can make services such as Windows Update temporary unavailable.
+The DNS directs your computer to access a service, and problems with the DNS can make services such as Windows Update temporarily unavailable.
 And you can fix this “we couldn’t connect to the update service error” by changing the DNS settings on your PC.
 You can switch to Google DNS or Cloudflare’s privacy-focused DNS to address the Windows Update issues.